The Evolution of Wear OS: How FILA's Smart Watches Are Revolutionizing Fitness Tracking

 Accuracy and Reliability of Location Services

-GPS accuracy can vary based on environmental factors.
+GPS accuracy can vary based on conditions.
 Buildings and trees can interfere with signals.
 High-end watches use techniques like assisted GPS to improve accuracy.
+They might also learn your common routes to predict locations and save power.

 Security Features